ietf-wg-asdf/SDF/sdf.md

 The types "`number`" and "`integer`" are associated with floating point and integer numbers, as they are available in JSON.
-A type value of `integer` means that only integer values of JSON numbers can be used (note that `10.0` is an integral value, even if it is in a notation that would also allow non-zero decimal fractions).
+A type value of `integer` means that only integer values of JSON numbers can be used (note that `10.0` is an integer value, even if it is in a notation that would also allow non-zero decimal fractions).

 The additional data qualities "`minimum`", "`maximum`",